Viswas-Vinayakumar/Viswas-Vinayakumar/README.md

 # 👋 Hey, I'm Viswas Vinayakumar

-**Developer | Problem Solver | Fitness Enthusiast**
+**Developer | AI & ML Enthusiast**
 📍 Coimbatore, India

 ---

 ## 🚀 About Me

-I'm a Computer Technology graduate with a passion for building clean, efficient, and scalable solutions.
-From web development to automation, I believe technology should make life simpler and smarter.
+I’m a Computer Technology grad who loves making ideas come to life with clean, smart code.
+Whether it’s building websites or automating tasks, I believe technology should make life easier and cooler. 😎

-Currently diving into **AI & Machine Learning**, constantly learning how to solve real-world problems through intelligent systems.
-I thrive on curiosity, discipline, and relentless self-improvement — both in code and life.
+Right now, I’m diving into AI & Machine Learning, exploring how machines can think and solve problems, just like us (but faster and without the coffee). 🤖💻

+Curiosity is my fuel, and I’m always striving to get better — both as a developer and as a person.
+Let’s build something awesome together. 🚀

 ---